 When I was doing the Secretary of State’s job, there were plenty of such setbacks and delays to new nuclear, and they really worried me.
 I was worried about how we would keep the lights on in the 2020s and 2030s, given that the forecasts were reliant on so much new nuclear, so I looked at contingencies, particularly tidal lagoon power.
 Will he now reverse his views on tidal lagoon power and look at it quickly, because it can provide the firm reliable power that new nuclear offers and be built much more quickly than a new nuclear power station?

 The right hon.
 Gentleman is correct in noting that the scale of such projects means the companies proposing them need to have a plan that is financeable and, in this case, a source of technology that is available.
 I repeat what I said at the beginning, which is that the Westinghouse subsidiary of Toshiba went into chapter 11 bankruptcy.
 On the tidal lagoon project, I am in favour of diverse sources of energy—that is clear—but we have to recognise value for money for taxpayers and consumers.
-The Swansea tidal lagoon proposal was so far out of being able to be financed that it was not value for money for either the taxpayer or bill payers.
+The Swansea tidal lagoon proposal was so far off being able to be financed that it was not value for money for either the taxpayer or bill payers.

 The UK is the home of civil nuclear technology.
 One reason for that is the thousands of very highly skilled apprenticeships the nuclear sector provides.
 What is the Secretary of State doing to ensure that that legacy continues, so we can continue to bring through very highly skilled well-paid jobs?

 I thank the Secretary of State.
 What consideration has been made of the wider impact of Toshiba’s decision on the UK nuclear industry and its supply chain?
-Does Toshiba’s decision put into doubt any other projects coming down the line?
+Does Toshiba’s decision put in doubt any other projects coming down the line?

 I was very clear and Toshiba was very clear that there were particular circumstances relating to the financial difficulties of its Westinghouse subsidiary.
 All these projects are promoted by a particular investor.
 It has made a decision.
 It is one that I think was widely expected, given those financial difficulties, but it has no implications for any other promoter.